The legacy of the World War I peace movement

 Compulsory Military Training remained in place and some young men continued to go to prison rather than drill or pay fines.
 By 1922 there had been a total of 22,000 prosecutions under the Defence Act.
 In 1927 theological student Alun Richards refused to drill and lost his civil rights (which meant he could not vote or stand for public office, or gain government employment) for ten years, as well as having to pay a fine.
 The publicity surrounding this prosecution gave rise to a petition and deputation to the Prime Minister, with the result that compulsory military training came to an end in 1930.

-Many later Christchurch peace workers attributed their early commitment to the peace cause to the influence of the Socialist Sunday School that operated from about 1917 under the leadership of the Reverend James Chapple.
+Many later Christchurch peace workers attributed their early commitment to the peace cause to the influence of the Socialist Sunday School that operated from 1918 under the leadership of the Reverend James Chapple.
 The membership card stated:

 We desire to be just and loving to all men and women; to work together as brothers and sisters; to be kind to every living creature, and to help to form a new society with justice as its foundation and love as its law.